Click here to find out how to make a meal at breakfast and lunch.

 Thank you in advance for your patience in the implementation of this new system.
 Please contact the Food Service department with any questions that you may have (972) 775-2124, ext.
 2.

-- Elementary students are allowed up to three (3) charged meals.
-After the third charged meal the child will be given an alternative meal for that day.
+Elementary students are allowed up to three (3) charged meals.
+After the third charged meal the student will be given an alternative meal for that day.
+Secondary students are allowed one (1) charged meal.
+After the first charged meal the student will be given an alternative meal for that day.
 An alternative meal is a choice of milk, choice of cheese sandwich or sunbutter and jelly sandwich and a side vegetable or fruit.